Try this cozy, Japanese vegan miso soup made with kombu, tofu, and tender veggies - ready in just 20 minutes and full of umami depth.

 Top Tips

 - Avoid boiling the soup once the miso is added.
-This can make the miso taste bitter and kill these beneficial bacteria, reducing the health benefits of the miso.
+This can make the miso taste bitter and kill these beneficial bacteria, reducing its health benefits.

-- Adjust the miso paste to your taste: The miso paste used can be adjusted to your preference.
+- Adjust the miso paste to your taste: The type of miso paste used can be adjusted to suit your preference.
 If you prefer a milder flavor, use less miso paste; if you prefer a stronger flavor, use more.

 - Garnish with fresh herbs: Top the soup with cilantro, parsley, or more green onions to add flavor and freshness.

-- Store the miso paste in the refrigerator in an airtight container to prevent it from drying out or absorbing other odors.
+- Store the miso paste in an airtight container in the refrigerator to prevent it from drying out or absorbing other odors.

 Serving Suggestions

-- As a starter: Serve miso soup as a light and flavorful starter before a Japanese meal.
+- Serve miso soup as a light and flavorful starter before a Japanese meal.
 Pair it with sushi, Vegan Sushi Bake, or vegetable tempura for a complete Japanese dining experience.

-- As a main course: Add ingredients such as udon noodles, vegan shrimp, or chicken to make the soup more substantial and turn it into a main course.
+- Add ingredients such as udon noodles, vegan shrimp, or chicken to make the soup more substantial and turn it into a main course.

 Miso soup can last in the fridge for 3-4 days if stored properly in an airtight container.
 Reheat the soup gently on the stovetop.
 Boiling can destroy the beneficial bacteria in the miso paste.